Protecting Rail from Unwanted EM Effects

 Taking Measurements

 EMA will travel to take on-site measurements to have accurate inputs in the model.
-There are three main measurements that are taken at a site: voltage, soil conductivity, and tower bonds.
+At a site, EMA will take three main measurements: voltage, soil conductivity, and tower bonds.

 “We go to a site and we’re going to measure those voltages to see what they are to determine if in fact the transmission lines are causing interference,” EMA Principal Scientist I John DiNicola said.
 “We check the proximity of the transmission lines to the rails, how close are they, how far above the ground are the transmission lines with respect to the tracks.”

 During voltage testing there are three measurements that are the most important: the insulating joint, rail-to-ground, and rail-to-rail.
-Limits have been set for how high these measurements can be.
-For the insulating joint and rail-to-ground that number is 50 volts.
-For rail-to-rail is has been set at 5 volts.
+Experts have set limits for how high these measurements can be.
+For the insulating joint and rail-to-ground that number is 50 volts and 5 volts for rail-to-rail.

 Another piece being investigated at this time is the type of material being used for the ballast, or the foundation, just below the tracks.
-Figure 4 shows rock being used as a ballast.
+Rock serving as a ballast, as shown in Figure 4.

 “The ballast is very highly resistive which has a tendency to increase your rail-to-ground voltage,” DiNicola said.

-Ballast is used to help achieve proper ground conductivity for track circuits.
-This needs to be measured to ensure that the conductivity selected or that inherently exists is compatible with the overhead power lines.
+To achieve proper ground conductivity for track circuits, railroad companies use ballast.
+EMA measures the conductivity to ensure that the ballast is compatible with the overhead power lines.

 Fig. 4.
 Rock is used as ballast under a railroad.